FiveStonesFam/five-stones-church-341ca/content/pages/about.md

       Visiting a new church can be intimidating, so let us walk through the experience with you!
-The awesome thing about City Hope is that we’re all new here.
-At City Hope Church, our first-time guests are VIP.
+The awesome thing about Five Stones is that we’re all new here.
+At Five Stones Church, our first-time guests are VIP.
 From parking, kids’ church, and post-experience, we’ll be there with you every step of the way!
 We even have an exclusive gift just for you.